Skip to main content

 • To learn how well your liver is working, which can affect what treatments you can have

-• To get an idea of your general health and how well your other organs are working, which also could affect what treatments you can have
+• To see how well your other organs are working and general health, which also could affect what treatments you can have

 • To see how well treatment is working